nishimaru30/nishimaru30/README.md

 Previously, I worked at [Aganitha](https://www.aganitha.ai/), an early-stage startup in Hyderabad, India.

-I pursued my undergrad (Chemistry major, 2020) and masters (Organic Chemistry, 2022) at Ruia College, affiliated with the University of Mumbai.
+I pursued my undergrad (Chemistry major, 2020) and masters (Organic Chemistry, 2022) at Ruia College, affiliated to the University of Mumbai.

 Currently, I am working on developing reliable computational representations for chiral moieties and building ML models for stereoselective reactions.
 I am passionate about open-source and open-science.
 I share my views [here](https://medium.com/@nishimaru30).